 Various applications of polyphenols include functional foods and beverages, dietary supplements, natural colors, cosmetics, etc. Functional beverages emerged as the leading application for tea polyphenols and accounted for over 40% of total market volume in 2012.
 Functional beverages include bottled water, bottled tea, juices, energy drinks, etc. After water, tea is the largest beverage consumed globally.
 Market growth is expected to be primarily driven by high consumption of functional beverages such as bottled tea and energy drinks in Japan and China.
 Functional beverages were followed by functional food which accounted for over 30% of the total polyphenols consumed globally in 2012.
 Dietary supplements accounted for over 15% of total market volume in 2012.
 Dietary supplements are available in the form of capsules, powder, and liquid extracts.
 The global market for tea polyphenols from dietary supplements is expected to cross USD 80 million by 2020 at an estimated CAGR of 7.1% from 2013 to 2020.

-The global polyphenols market is highly consolidated as top three companies’ account for more than 80% of the total market.
+The global polyphenols market is highly consolidated as the top three companies account for more than 80% of the total market.
 The market is mainly dominated by European and Asian companies.
-However, the presence of large unorganized market mainly in China pose a constant threat to these big manufacturers in terms of their product quality and price offerings to end users.
+However, the presence of a large unorganized market mainly in China poses a constant threat to these big manufacturers in terms of their product quality and price offerings to end users.
 This unorganized sector in China is expected to oversupply the global market for tea polyphenols which is further expected to erode prices in the near future.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now